 Tammy and Gary wanted a rest day, so we didn’t do any running the next day, but instead took a detour to Riederalp, one of our more off-the-beaten-path destinations.
 Riederalp is a very small, modest car-free village right at the base of the Aletsch glacier, a huge river of ice stretching down from the Jungfraujoch, and the largest glacier in the Alps.
 They have beautiful pine larch forests and surreal views of the glacier from the ridge above town, so we took it easy with a short walk along the ridge, for a chance to see something a bit different on our rest day.
 By mid-afternoon we were heading back down and a couple valleys west to Leukerbad.

 Leukerbad is also one of my personal favorite stops.
 It’s not really a top resort, and honestly, I don’t find myself sending many people here.
 Maybe 2 or 3 self-guided tours each year and guided trip every now and again (I think this is our 4th guided tour in Leukerbad ever).
 But yet I find myself making a personal trip to Leukerbad just about every year.
-What Leukerbad has going for it is the unbelievable, serpentine trail up a cliff face to the Gemmi pass (with a fun running challenge that Doug has written about), and thermal baths.
+The town is nice enough, the setting spectacular.
+What Leukerbad really has going for it is the unbelievable, serpentine trail up a cliff face to the Gemmi pass (with a fun running challenge that Doug has written about), and thermal baths.
 They say 3.9 million liters of hot water pour out of the springs each day, at 122 degrees.
 They’re not wild, and you won’t find pools out in the woods, but they are instead piped in to big mixing tanks and then pools and spas throughout town.
 It’s the reason to come to Leukerbad.
-I like the town pool, the Bürgerbad, with their various massage jets and fountains, hot grotto and cold plunge.
+I love the town pool, the Bürgerbad, with their various massage jets and fountains, hot grotto and cold plunge.

 From there we had a beautiful flat run along a glacial river (like, 3 minutes removed from being part of the glacier) and a short ascent to the Lämmeren hut, an extremely typical alpine club hut that I had never visited before.
 Hut bagging is a bit of a hobby of mine, there are over 600 huts in the mostly manned and selling food and drinks in addition to being a place to sleep.
 They’re all in beautiful places, and really fun to go visit for a soup or coffee or schnapps (or all 3), so the chance to visit a new one was particularly exciting for me.
 And now that I’ve been there, the Lämmeren hut might even work it’s way into our self-guided tours, if it seems appropriate.
 We’ll see… it’s not a priority, but it’s always nice to know as many places as possible.